duty9527/stars/README.md

 ## Shell

-* [tw93/Mole](https://github.com/tw93/Mole) - 🐹 Dig deep like a mole to clean you Mac. 像鼹鼠一样深入挖掘来清理你的 Mac
+* [tw93/Mole](https://github.com/tw93/Mole) - 🐹 Dig deep like a mole to optimize you Mac. 像鼹鼠一样深入挖掘来优化你的 Mac
 * [kanshurichard/enableAppleAI](https://github.com/kanshurichard/enableAppleAI) - Enable Apple Intelligence on Macs sold in Mainland China with SIP enabled, tested on MacOS 15.4.1+ and 26.1 beta
 * [fscarmen/sing-box](https://github.com/fscarmen/sing-box) - Sing-box 全家桶 --- 一键多协议脚本
 * [hemashushu/docker-archlinux-gui](https://github.com/hemashushu/docker-archlinux-gui) - This tutorial introduces a method for running GUI applications directly in containers (such as Docker and Podman) without installing any additional software.